endurodave/AsyncMulticastDelegateModern/docs/DETAILS.md

 # Examples

-## SysData Example
+## Callback Example

-A few real-world examples will demonstrate common delegate usage patterns.
-First, `SysData` is a simple class showing how to expose an outgoing asynchronous interface.
-The class stores system data and provides asynchronous subscriber notifications when the mode changes.
+Here are a few real-world examples that demonstrate common delegate usage patterns.
+First, `SysData` is a simple class that exposes an outgoing asynchronous interface.
+It stores system data and provides asynchronous notifications to subscribers when the mode changes.
 The class interface is shown below:

 ```cpp
 class SysData